ericnograles/orlandocc-2018-graphql/README.md

 ## Overview

-An example full stack GraphQL application using Apollo
+An example full stack GraphQL application using Apollo Server and Client.
+Presented on Orlando Code Camp 2018 by Eric Nograles

 ## Prerequisites